sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The features that are not part of SONiC image would not have service files in the image and hence not in the switch too.
 The service files and an entry in FEATURE table are ***required*** to enable a feature run in a switch.

    There are multiple ways of accomplishing this requirement.
-This is analyzed in an independent section
+This is analyzed in an independent section below.

 *  The scripts are provided to join-to/reset-from master.
    *  kube_join
       *  Fetches admin.conf from master through https GET and use that to join
-      *  Fetches an archive of metadata & service files for kubernetes-only features.
+      *  It could be enhanced to help install service files for kubernetes only features.
-      *  Based on the metadata, all/subset of matching service files are installed.
-      *  Enable monit to check for service-metadata file update

    * kube_reset
       *  Helps reset connection from master.
-      *  This would remove the services for kubernetes-only features, if requested.
+      *  This could be enhanced to remove the service files for kubernetes-only features.

 ## CONFIG-DB

-   Kubernetes Server config:
+   ### Kubernetes Server config:
 ```
    key: "KUBERNETES_MASTER|SERVER"
    IP       = <IP of the kubernetes master cluster>